Adjective-Object/agnostpure/readme.md

+# agnostpure-nix
+a zsh theme with a pure/agnoster appearance an indicator of if you are in a nix-shell or not

-# Arash fork of Pure
+based on the Arash minimal fork of Pure

-Truly minimal fork of pure, that is I removed the annoying auto-fetch feature.